KumarVivek/msteams-docs/msteams-platform/designing-your-app/designing-in-meeting-dialog.md

 ### Typography

-Use the [recommended font sizes and weights](https://www.figma.com/file/QjjWsZYpNqwjRc3OXTgBpp/Principles-and-guidelines?node-id=257%3A15283) for titles, body text, and metadata text.
+Use the [recommended font sizes and weights (Figma)](https://www.figma.com/file/QjjWsZYpNqwjRc3OXTgBpp/Principles-and-guidelines?node-id=257%3A15283) for titles, body text, and metadata text.

 ## Best practices